mndillon/toki-pona-nanpa-linja-n/README.md

     - The listener recognises **nanpa-linja-n** semantics (since no word collision and syntax is consistent)
     - The listener understands: "78"
     - The listener may understand that "78" represents a numeric value, but that understanding is determined by context
-  - Any system that groups digits before speaking adds cognitive load for the speaker, because they must pre-determine consistent groupings before saying anything.  **nanpa-linja-n** works with the ISO conventional digit separators using eke/eken
+  - Any system that groups digits before speaking adds cognitive load for the speaker, because they must pre-determine consistent groupings before saying anything.  **nanpa-linja-n** works with the ISO conventional digit separators using "n Eke " / "n Eken"
-  - By contrast, speaking one digit at a time lets the speaker break long sequences anywhere without losing meaning.  **nanpa-linja-n** can break large strings of digits up using ene, without assuming that the string of digits represents a numeric value
+  - By contrast, speaking one digit at a time lets the speaker break long sequences anywhere without losing meaning.  **nanpa-linja-n** can break large strings of digits up using "n Ene ", without assuming that the string of digits represents a numeric value
 - Can be used as a drop-in replacement for (base 10) digits in dates, times, phone numbers, codes, and any context where precise digit information is needed
 - (Can be easily parsed with lex/yacc)
 - (Yet another humble attempt at simply being functional, avoiding copy and paste and cognitive load)